IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-bid-stream.md

 1. (Optional) Publisher: Set up sharing permissions in the UID2 Portal to restrict who can decrypt your UID2 tokens:

-   1. Publisher: Define which DSPs are allowed to decrypt your UID2 tokens.
+   1. Publisher: Determine the DSPs you want to allow to decrypt your UID2 tokens.
    1. Publisher and DSP: Create a UID2 Portal account.
    1. Publisher: Log in to the UID2 Portal and navigate to the sharing permissions page.
    1. Publisher: Select one or more DSPs that you want to share with.
 If needed, use the search feature to find specific DSPs.